tc39/notes/meetings/2016-05/may-24.md

 YK: Sometimes the error occurs in the base frames, sometimes in the middle, sometimes in the leaves.

-MS: (Summary slide) In nightly since October.
+MLS: (Summary slide) In nightly since October.

 BT: Regularly open the dev tools after error occurs, not always able to refresh to reproduce bug - don't want to lose state.